The Elovaters: Live albums and Defy Dub

 The band released an acoustic live album titled Live @ Sugarshack Sessions on November 16, 2019.
 And a dub album, Defy Dub on August 28, 2020.

 They also released a live stream and digital album Live From The Felton Music Hall on October 25, 2020.
 It featured an hour and a half live performance of songs from their previous albums and EP at the Felton Music Hall in Felton, California.

 The Elovaters was featured as one of many reggae bands on Collie Buddz riddim album, Cali Roots Riddim 2020 with their single, "Sensimilla", which was produced by Collie Buddz and mixed by Stick Figure's touring guitarist, producer Johnny Cosmic.

 In January 2021, The Elovaters was one of several reggae and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "Get Ready" on the Deluxe Edition.

 Castles (2021)

 The Elovaters released their third full-length album, Castles on August 13, 2021 on their own imprint Belly Full Records.
-It was produced by Johnny Cosmic and recorded at Stick Figure's Great Stone Studios in Oakland, California in only 16 days Jackson Wetherbee said [it's the] "most eclectic album we've ever done.
+It was produced by Johnny Cosmic and recorded at Stick Figure's Great Stone Studios in Oakland, California in only 16 days.
+Jackson Wetherbee said [it's the] "most eclectic album we've ever done.
 I've brought in more singer/songwriter stuff.
 We weren't trying to be overly reggae on this album."
 Starting in March, they released singles from the upcoming album which features reggae artists The Movement, Brother Ali, G. Love & Special Sauce, Keznamdi, Stick Figure, Luke Mitrani, and St. Maarten reggae group, Orange Grove.

+Endless Summer (2023)

+In June 2023, The Elovaters announced their fourth studio album, Endless Summer, which was released on July 28.
+Starting in March, they released singles, "All Her Favorite Songs" (feat.
+Little Stranger), "Sunlight", "M.I.A., and "Come and Get It".
+The 14-track album was produced by Danny Kalb with additional production and songwriting by Nick Bailey.
+It was engineered by assistant Marco Ramiez at Sonic Ranch in Tornillo, Texas and mastered by Chris Gehringer at Sterling Sound in Edgewater, New Jersey.
+The cover features artwork by Laihha Organna, who designed the band's single covers.
+The band went on tour with Shwayze and Surfer Girl to promote the album in fall 2023.